cse5462/lab-7/README.md

   find another serevr to connect to if they sich to play.
 - It is assumed that the client will never enter the int -1 (char '/') for a move as it is being used as an error code.
-- It is assumed that the player making the "New Game" request will always send their messages from the same IP address and port number used to make the request.
 - It is assumed that messages with a sequence number that has already been processed will be ingnored.
 - It is assumed that messages with a sequence number above the current